-What we really want to be able to able to prove from our workshops is a long-term change in terms of the mindsets and behaviour of our participants.
+What we really want to be able to able to prove from our workshops is a long-term change in terms of the mindsets and behaviour of our participants and encourage positive learning transfer.
 So, we’ve been strategizing about what we can do to encourage or ‘nudge’ participants to take action and to carry these skills and information with them long after the workshop is finished and back into their roles.

 Action planning has always been at the heart of our six design principles, to make sure that we’re not leaving it as an afterthought.
 In fact, ‘purpose, purpose, purpose’ is our no. 1 design principle!
 We know it’s really really important to not just cover the training objectives at the beginning of a workshop.
 You need to keep going back to it throughout the learning journey a) what we want the participants to do afterwards/what impact do we want to have and b) how are we going to give them opportunity to do that.